Valencia’s founders faced closed doors and closed minds, but persevered to create a college for the community.

 To cope with this growth, more than a dozen community colleges opened across Florida in the 1960s—yet Valencia was among the last to open because many of Orlando’s power brokers objected to a junior college that was open to all students, regardless of race or religion.

-For more than six years, from 1961 to 1967, a political battle ensued—as the newspaper publisher and school board faced off against a handful of community members who believed Orlando needed a public community college.
+For more than six years, from 1961 to 1967, a political battle ensued — as many of the city’s power brokers faced off against a handful of community members who believed Orlando needed a public community college.
 Those backing the new college included Martin Company officials and the owner and general manager of WFTV, Joseph Brechner.

 Brechner waged a six-year campaign for a community college in Orlando, often reading editorials on the air and urging viewers to start a letter-writing campaign to the governor and state legislators.